All Episodes

 They don't even know what a car is.

-They don't even know what an ice flow is, they don't know what a glacier is.
+They don't even know what an ice flow is.

-Views expressed by the host on this program are the result of a daily relentless, unstoppable pursuit of the truth.
+Views expressed by the host on this program are the result of a daily, relentless, unstoppable pursuit of the truth.

-And in that vein, let me explain to you, having now discussed this for a portion of the nearly two hours of this program today.
+And in that vein, let me explain to you, having now discussed this for a portion of the nearly two hours of this program today, let me explain to you the Pepsi Super Bowl commercial that we have been discussing today.

 The real point of that ad, the thing to take away from that ad was that as far as Pepsi is concerned, it was brilliant.

-That Pepsi ad the bullseye.
+That Pepsi ad hit the bullseye.

 And what's fascinating is that Sheila Jackson Lee, a black woman, is clueless.

-If you don't know this, you have to understand that one of Pepsi's largest demographics in buying the product is black females.
+Now, what, if you don't know this, you have to understand that one of Pepsi's largest demographics in buying the product is black females.

 Black women buy Pepsi over Coke in big numbers.